agkozak/agkozak-zsh-prompt/README.md

 <details>
   <summary>Here are the latest features and updates.</summary>

+- v3.5.0 (November 15, 2019)
+    - The prompt now supports the [zdharma ZSH plugin unload function standard](https://github.com/zdharma/Zsh-100-Commits-Club/blob/master/Zsh-Plugin-Standard.adoc#unload-fun) which is currently implemented by the zplugin framework.
+When the function `agkozak-zsh-prompt_plugin_unload` is invoked, the state of the shell before agkozak-zsh-prompt was loaded is restored.
+    - For debugging purposes, `WARN_CREATE_GLOBAL` is now applied to individual functions whether or not debugging mode is enabled.
+On ZSH v5.4.0+ and when `AGKOZAK_PROMPT_DEBUG` is set to `1`, all functions have `WARN_NESTED_VAR` applied to them.
+    - Measures have been taken to avoid problems when the shell options `KSH_ARRAYS` and `SH_WORD_SPLIT` have been enabled.
+    - When loaded on terminals without color, the prompt avoids using subshells when eliminating color codes from the `PROMPT` and `RPROMPT` strings.
 - v3.4.0 (November 6, 2019)
     - Stashed changes are now displayed by default (set `AGKOZAK_SHOW_STASH=0` to turn this feature off).
     - In a single-line prompt, `AGKOZAK_PRE_PROMPT_CHAR` allows you to change the space before the prompt character to any character or characters you like; setting `AGKOZAK_PRE_PROMPT_CHAR=''` eliminates the space entirely.